 Do solar panels work on cloudy days or at night?

 Solar panels have taken the world by storm over the last decade, and their popularity doesn't seem to be slowing down anytime soon.
-In fact, the number of solar installations crossed 3 million in 2021.
+In fact, over 3 million solar installations have been completed throughout the nation.

 We answer these questions and more below.
 Let’s take a look!